jozsefsallai/discord-google-classroom/README.md

 to course objects. `classroom.announcements.readonly` is obviously required for listing and checking new posts.

+`classroom.coursework.me.readonly` is an optional scope that is required only if you want to be notified about classwork too, not just announcements.

 `drive.readonly` is an optional scope that is used for fetching the attached Google Drive files and sending them to your Discord channel.
 If you don't need this feature, just don't provide this scope.